Jean424/Social_Network_Api/README.md

 - [Link](#link)

 ## Description:
-Your homework is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This API is a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the Express.js and Mongoose packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript Date object to format timestamps.
-Link to video:

 ## Installation:
 N/A